IOTechSystems/xrt-examples/AzureSphere/docs/modbus-example.md

 ![Azure Export Config](images/AzureExportConfig.svg)

 ### Device Twin (Required)

 The configuration files compiled into the application are only used for initial connection to Azure.
-The "desired" properties setting on the device twin are automaticallly downloaded and persisted to the Azure Sphere device.
+The "desired" properties setting on the device twin are automatically downloaded and persisted to the Azure Sphere device.
 An example set of "desired" properties can be found at:
 [twin/desired-modbus.json](../twin/desired-modbus.json)